April - September 2016

 The Philadelphia Zoo

-The Mann Center will bring programming to several thousand Philadelphia school students over two days at the Philadelphia Zoo for a day of art, music, scavenger hunts and guided tours of the McNeil Avian Bird Center.
-Animals from Russia and South Africa will also be featured and showcased to students throughout the day.
+The Mann brought programming to several thousand Philadelphia school students over two days at the Philadelphia Zoo for a day-long experience of art, music, scavenger hunts, and guided tours of the McNeil Avian Bird Center.
+Animals from Russia and South Africa were featured and showcased to students throughout the day.

 Monday, May 23

 Firebird Urban Youth Suite feat.
 KIPP DuBois Collegiate Academy

 Attendees experienced this "Firebird Fusion," a hip-hop suite performed with contemporary dance.
 This was a very special presentation commissioned by the Mann and directed by KIPP Music Director, Micael Schaller.

 Participants became acquainted with traditional folk songs of South Africa in an interactive sing-a-long with Suzette Ortiz.